simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

 {% include pattern-figure.html image="/assets/images/wwise-switches_names.png" alt="Text file containing my switch names" width="331" height="382" %}

-At this point, I can quickly create the folders based on the above list: I open the root folder of my video game project in a Terminal window and type the following command, which will create a directory for each switch name:
+At this point, it is quick to create the folders based on the above list: open the root folder of the video game project in a Terminal window and type the following command, which will create a directory for each switch name:

 ```
 $ xargs -tI % mkdir % < ~/Desktop/switches_names.txt